* This is the Consumer Version. *

 If desquamative gingivitis develops during menopause, hormone replacement therapy may help.
 Otherwise, dentists may prescribe a corticosteroid rinse or a corticosteroid paste that is applied directly to the gums.

-Cancer, such as leukemia (see page Leukemias), can cause gingivitis.
+Leukemia can cause gingivitis.
 In fact, gingivitis is the first sign of disease in about 25% of children with leukemia.
 An infiltration of leukemia cells into the gums causes the gingivitis, and a reduced ability to fight infections worsens it.
-The gums appear red and bleed easily.
+The gums become swollen, painful, and red and bleed easily.
 Often, the bleeding continues for several minutes or more because blood does not clot normally in people with leukemia.
 Less commonly, cancer can form in the gum tissue and spread to nearby lymph nodes.

 A person with gingivitis due to leukemia can prevent bleeding by gently wiping the teeth and gums with a gauze pad or sponge instead of brushing and flossing.
 Dentists can prescribe a chlorhexidine mouth rinse to control plaque and prevent mouth infections.
 When the leukemia is in remission (when evidence of the cancer disappears), good dental care can restore the gums to health.

 Gingivitis that is not caused by plaque occurs in a small percentage of people.
 Causes include infections, allergies, disorders, and injuries.

 Viral infections can cause gingivitis.
 Acute herpetic gingivostomatitis is a painful viral infection of the gums and other parts of the mouth caused by the herpes virus.
 The infection turns the gums bright red and causes many small white or yellow sores to form inside the mouth.